Jaundice in Newborns: Random Facts, Myths & What Parents Should Know

 Bilirubin Build-Up Causes

 Jaundice happens when bilirubin builds up in the blood faster than a baby’s body can remove it.
-In newborns, this yellow pigment comes from the natural breakdown of red blood cells, and your baby makes more of it because fetal red blood cells turn over quickly.
+In newborns, this yellow pigment comes from the natural breakdown of red blood cells.
+Your baby makes more bilirubin because fetal red blood cells turn over quickly.

-Breastfeeding jaundice can also occur when poor intake lowers fluid and calorie supply, slowing bilirubin excretion.
-Breast milk itself isn’t the problem; low feeding is.
+Breastfeeding jaundice can also happen when poor intake lowers fluid and calorie supply.
+Low intake can slow stooling and reduce bilirubin removal.
+Breast milk itself usually isn’t the problem in early breastfeeding jaundice.

-You can ask about treatment if jaundice seems strong, lasts, or creates concern.
+You can ask about treatment if jaundice looks strong, lasts longer than expected, or creates concern.

 Common Newborn Risk Factors